openmpf/openmpf-components/cpp/KeywordTagging/README.md

 symbol is typically used in regex to match any character, which is why we use `\\.` instead.

 # Outputs

+When performing keyword tagging on a text file, the contents of the file will be stored in a `TEXT` output property.
+When performing keyword tagging on feed-forward detections generated from some other component in a multi-stage pipeline, the output properties from that component will be preserved.This means that if those detections have a `TEXT` output property, then this component will generate detections with the same `TEXT` output.
+Similarly, if those detections have a `TRANSLATION` output property, then this component will generate detections with the same `TRANSLATION` output.

 Each input property listed in `FEED_FORWARD_PROP_TO_PROCESS` that's present, and not just whitespace, will result in a `[TAG] TRIGGER WORDS` and